VULCA-Bench: A Multicultural Vision-Language Benchmark for Evaluating Cultural Understanding: Dataset Construction

 We measure inter-annotator agreement on a 100-sample subset (Table~\ref{tab:iaa_breakdown}).
 Cohen's $\kappa=0.77$ (substantial agreement) for binary dimension presence; intraclass correlation coefficient ICC(2,1)$=0.85$ for dimension count.
 L3--L5 shows lower but still substantial agreement ($\kappa=0.72$), reflecting inherent interpretive complexity.
 Translation consistency achieved 94\% agreement on cultural terminology preservation.

 Korean follows a modified protocol due to the scarcity of qualified Korean art-history specialists with dual fluency.
-Rather than compromise annotation quality, we employ one primary annotator (PhD in Korean studies; 15+ years of specialisation in Joseon-era painting) with a 100\% expert review by a senior scholar.
-The reported $\kappa$ therefore measures annotator--reviewer agreement rather than independent dual-annotation IAA.
+Rather than compromise annotation quality, we employ one primary annotator (PhD in Korean studies; 15+ years of specialisation in Joseon-era painting) with 100\% expert review by a senior scholar.
+The reported $\kappa$ therefore measures annotator--reviewer agreement rather than independent dual-annotation IAA; we report Korean separately for methodological transparency.